×

 Nonsurgical treatment options for hand and wrist arthritis include:

-• Activity Modification.
-Limiting or stopping activities that worsen the pain is the first step in relieving symptoms.
+• Activity Modification: Limiting or stopping activities that worsen the pain is the first step in relieving symptoms.

-• Medications.
-Anti-inflammatory medications, such as ibuprofen and naproxen, can help to reduce joint swelling and pain.
+• Medications:: Anti-inflammatory medications, such as ibuprofen and naproxen, can help to reduce joint swelling and pain.

-• Injections.
-Injections for hand and wrist arthritis contain a long-lasting anesthetic and a steroid that can provide pain relief for weeks, or even months.
+• Injections:: Injections for hand and wrist arthritis contain a long-lasting anesthetic and a steroid that can provide pain relief for weeks, or even months.

-• Splinting.
-Injections are usually combined with splinting to the affected joint.
+• Splinting: Injections are usually combined with splinting to the affected joint.
 The splint helps to ease the stress placed on the joint from frequent use and activities.
 They should be small enough to allow functional use of the hand when worn to avoid muscle deterioration.

-• Physical Therapy.
-Your doctor or a physical therapist can help develop an exercise program to improve the range of motion and function in your hand and wrist.
+• Physical Therapy:: Your doctor or a physical therapist can help develop an exercise program to improve the range of motion and function in your hand and wrist.

-If other methods fail to provide relief, surgery may be recommended.
+If conservative treatment methods fail to provide relief, surgery may be recommended.
 Your Raleigh Orthopaedic doctor will discuss your options and help you decide which surgical procedure is best for you.
 If the damage has progressed to a point that the surfaces will no longer work, a joint replacement or fusion is performed.

 Raleigh Orthopaedic Clinic is committed to providing patients across Wake County with the highest quality care for all manner of hand and wrist injuries and conditions, including arthritis of the hand and wrist.
 We will work closely with you to understand your symptoms and develop a comprehensive treatment plan, tailored specifically to your needs.
 Contact us today for more information or to schedule an appointment near you.